Working papers

 • Caregiver Decision-making and Quality of Care for Childhood Fevers in Pharmacy Settings

 Febrile illness is a leading cause of death and serious illness for millions of children across sub-Saharan Africa, despite the availability of diagnostics and appropriate medications.
 Unfortunately, many fevers are not treated appropriately due to incorrect or no diagnosis, and use of inappropriate medications.
 Inappropriate treatment has uncertain health and economic costs to individuals as well as at a population level.
 This study will provide visibility on this issue through an analysis of care-seeking behavior, diagnosis/treatment decisions, and illness episode outcomes in children with fevers who seek care in Kenyan pharmacies.
 This pilot will contribute towards a better understanding of the causes and consequences of childhood fevers and associated care-seeking trajectories, which is crucial for effective management of childhood illness in sub-Saharan Africa.
-Funding obtained, and pilot study underway.
+Pilot study data collection complete, manuscript writing in progress.

 Extreme weather, parental investments, and child health in Madagascar